-Stuðlagil basalt column canyon in Jökla river
+Stuðlagil or Studlagil basalt column canyon in Jökla river

 Jökuldalur or the “Glacier Valley” is an impressive valley in East Iceland.
 Since early on, it has mostly consisted of sheep farms, some of which are considered among the best in the country.
 The valley is also known for its forceful glacial river that has three names: Jökulsá á Brú, Jökulsá á Dal, and Jökla, which forces its way down from the highland through the bottom to the valley for centuries.
-When heading to northern Iceland from Egilsstaðir in the Eastern Region in Iceland on the Ring Road, road no. 1, part of the road goes through the lower part of Jökuldalur.
+When heading to northern Iceland from the town of Egilsstaðir in the Eastern Region in Iceland on the Ring Road, road no. 1, part of the road goes through the lower part of Jökuldalur valley.
 To enter upper Jökuldalur, you need to take a turn south onto road no. 923 near the Skjödólfsstaðir farm.
 In upper Jökuldalur, you will find the exceptionally beautiful waterfalls: Stuðlafoss (basalt column waterfall) and the Stuðlagil canyon (basalt column canyon).

 The reservoir that swallowed the glacial river